YaleArchivesSpace/yams_data_auditing/dates/README.md

 Execute this script in a MySQL client or CLI.
 Be sure to comment out the correct lines depending on the date type.
 Create different temporary tables for inclusive and single date records.

-Once the temporary tables are created, import your input spreadsheets into the tables.
-The exact process for doing this will depend on the MySQL client you are using.
+Once the temporary tables are created, import the input spreadsheets into the tables.
+The process for doing this will depend on your MySQL client.

 #### Running `update_dates.sql`